Pomfret School

 Pomfret School is an independent, coeducational, college preparatory boarding and day school in Pomfret, Connecticut, United States, serving 350 students in grades 9 through 12 and post-graduates.
-Founded in 1894, Pomfret is consistently ranked one of the top independent schools in the country for their expert faculty, challenging curriculum, competitive athletics, deep human relationships, and stunning hilltop views.
-The average class size is 12 students, with a student–teacher ratio of 6:1.
-Over 80 percent of faculty hold master's degrees or doctorates.
-Typically, 40 percent of students receive financial aid, 25 percent are students of color, and 21 percent are international students.
+Founded in 1894, it is in the Pomfret Street Historic District.
+The average class size is 12, with a student–teacher ratio of 6:1.
+Over 80% of faculty hold master's degrees or doctorates.
+Typically, 40% of students receive financial aid, 20% are students of color, and 21% are international students.